EXPLAINER: How is technology aiding Miami rescuers' search?

 The most common, time-tested technologies used to try to locate survivors in rubble are acoustic detection and sniffer dogs.

 Aerial drones equipped with cameras and other sensors can be useful to get a close look at the collapse, especially in the earliest stages of a search to help rescuers know where it's safe to enter.
-Data from smartphones and telecommunications carriers can show if a missing person was in the area.
+Data from smartphones and telecommunications carriers can show if a missing person was in the area — and cellphone-detecting gadgets can pick up a phone’s signals, as long as it hasn’t been destroyed.

-That can be more useful than cell phone data, which isn’t as exact, especially when speed is of the essence.
+That can be more useful than cell phone geolocation, especially when speed is of the essence.
 In a disaster situation, data is only useful if it can be interpreted quickly.

 WHAT ARE MIAMI RESCUERS USING NOW?